Business.com: History

 Business.com, Inc. was founded in 1999 by Jake Winebaum, previously chairman of the Walt Disney Internet Group; and Sky Dayton, founder of Earthlink, Boingo Wireless, and Helio, among others.
 Around that time, the Business.com domain name was purchased from Marc Ostrofsky by Winebaum's eCompanies Ventures for $7.5 million.
 In addition to investment by eCompanies, early funding in the amount of $61 million was provided in 2000 by Pearson PLC, Reed Business Information, McGraw Hill, and others.
 In its initial form, Business.com aimed to be the Internet's leading search engine for small business and corporate information.

 Business.com struggled through the Dot-com bubble years.
 The company retooled beginning in 2002 after massive layoffs and a new focus on developing a pay for performance ad network model.
 In April 2003, the company achieved profitability, and on November 8, 2004, the company secured an additional $10 million in venture capital funding from Benchmark Capital.

-On October 9, 2006, Business.com launched Work.com, a site with business how-to guides contributed by the small business community.
-Work.com was sold in March 2012 and is now owned by Salesforce.com.
+Having purchased the domain in 2001, Business.com launched Work.com on October 9, 2006.
+The site included business how-to guides contributed by the small business community.
+Work.com was sold in March 2012 and is now a corporate performance management platform owned by Salesforce.

 Then on July 26, 2007, after beating out Dow Jones & Company, the New York Times Company, IAC/InterActiveCorp, and News Corp, print and interactive marketing company R.H.
 Donnelley Corporation announced plans to acquire Business.com in a deal valued at $345 million.
 The deal closed on August 23, 2007.

 In June 2009, R.H.
 Donnelley filed for bankruptcy.
 The company emerged from Chapter 11 as Dex One Corporation on February 1, 2010.

-In February 2011, Resource Nation acquired the brand and associated assets of Business.com to become one of the largest online destinations for business buyers looking for business-to-business (B2B) solutions.
-JMI Equity, a growth equity firm that specializes in investments in internet companies, provided funding in support of the transaction and the Company's ongoing growth.
-Terms of the transactions were not disclosed.
+In February 2011, Resource Nation acquired the brand and associated assets of Business.com.
+JMI Equity provided funding in support of the transaction.

 In January 2013, the appointment of Tony Uphoff as CEO was announced.
-Uphoff was most recently CEO of UBM TechWeb and named a Top 100 business media exec by B2B Magazine and a "Top Media Innovator " by Mins B2B in 2009.
 In March 2013, Business.com launched a site refresh, new logo and new suite of products.

-In August, 2014, the Business.com website was relaunched expanding beyond a home page and refresh that happened in March 2013.
-The backend technology was all updated including a new content management platform, in-house analytics, and big data platform to capture every behavior of the audience to deliver contextually relevant content based on the intent and navigation path.
-According to the CEO, a major emphasis was also put on responsive web design, removal of pages that were not valuable to the audience, and allowing a new content platform to drive the site experience.
+New content management, analytics, and big data platforms were introduced in August 2014.